 2nd February 2021- Alpines: Exploring the World of Alpines, Sarah Carlton

 The world’s mountain habitats are of growing interest as climates warm and alpine species are under increasing threat.
 Deepening our understanding of the ecology and evolutionary adaptations that alpine plants have undergone will give us the tools to protect them.
 Sarah is passionate about alpine plants, and has explored many alpine regions.
 She will share her knowledge and experiences of the exciting species found in these extreme terrains

-2nd March 2021- Tropical Mangroves: tidal forests of the tropics, Alan W Featherstone
+2nd March 2021- Tropical Mangroves: tidal forests of the tropics, Alan Watson Featherstone

 6th April 2021- Garden design: Rediscovering Lost Gardens, Dr Murray Cook